weaslbe/public-transit-status-with-apache-kafka/README.md

 The following are required to complete this project:

-* Docker
+* Docker and docker compose
-* Python 3.7
+* Python 3.8 (tested successfully)
+* successfully tested on macOS Sonoma 14.5 with Docker image by running: `docker compose up` and enabling and installing rosetta for emulation of docker images
-* Access to a computer with a minimum of 16gb+ RAM and a 4-core CPU to execute the simulation
+* Access to a computer with a minimum of 16GB+ RAM and a 4-Core CPU to execute the simulation

 ## Description